Years published: 2008, 2012, 2015, 2018, 2023

-Barakat syndrome is inherited as autosomal dominant.
-Dominant genetic disorders occur when only a single copy of the abnormal gene is necessary to cause a particular disease.
-The abnormal gene can be inherited from either parent or can be the result of a new mutation (gene change), in the affected individual.
-The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy.
+Barakat syndrome is inherited in an autosomal dominant pattern.
+Dominant genetic disorders occur when only a single copy of a non-working gene is necessary to cause a particular disease.
+The non-working gene can be inherited from either parent or can be the result of a changed (mutated) gene in the affected individual.
+The risk of passing the non-working gene from an affected parent to an offspring is 50% for each pregnancy.
 The risk is the same for males and females.
-The disease may have variable expression in different family members from severe to mild to absent (reduced penetrance).
-Autosomal recessive or X-linked inheritance have been suspected in the original report, but Hasegawa et al suggested that inheritance in these patients might be autosomal dominant with reduced penetrance.

-The diagnosis of this syndrome is based on the clinical findings of hypoparathyroidism, nerve deafness and kidney disease.
-Suspected patients should benefit from the following tests: parathormone (PTH) levels, a hearing test, imaging studies of the kidneys, and a kidney biopsy in the presence of nephrotic syndrome, hematuria or proteinuria.
-The syndrome should be considered in infants who have been prenatally diagnosed with a chromosome 10p defect and those who have been diagnosed with well-defined phenotypes of urinary tract abnormalities.
-Siblings should be studied for deafness, parathyroid and renal disease.
-Molecular genetic testing for the GATA3 gene can be performed in specialized genetic labs.
-Various combinations of the components of this syndrome have been reported including familial idiopathic hypoparathyroidism and sensorineural deafness without kidney disease and autosomal recessive hypoparathyroidism with renal insufficiency and developmental delay.
+The diagnosis of this syndrome is based on the clinical findings of hypoparathyroidism, deafness and renal disease.
+The following studies should be performed: parathormone (PTH) and calcium levels, hearing test, urinalysis, imaging studies of the kidneys and possibly a kidney biopsy in the presence of nephrotic syndrome, hematuria or proteinuria.
+Molecular genetic testing for mutations in the GATA3 gene may be performed in specialized genetic labs.
+The syndrome should be considered in infants who have been prenatally diagnosed with a chromosome 10p abnormality or congenital anomalies of the kidney and urinary tract.
+Siblings and family members should be studied for hypoparathyroidism, deafness and renal disease and offered GATA3 gene testing.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.